 - Contributing to a clinical or lab accident

 - Possession of drug paraphernalia

 - Unexplained abnormal or erratic behavior

 - Observance of drug or alcohol use

 - Odor of alcohol beverages

 TB SCREENING

-All students must provide evidence of a two (2) current tuberculin screening/ test by March 1, 2024.
+All students must provide evidence of two (2) current tuberculin screening/ tests.
 Proof of the screening must include the date administered and the date read.

 IMMUNIZATIONS